Topic Collection Cover Page

 • This item doesn't have any comments

 U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration.
-(2014).
-Tips for Disaster Responders: Understanding Historical Trauma When Responding to an Event in Indian Country.
+(2022).
+Tips for Disaster Responders: Understanding Historical Trauma and Resilience When Responding to an Event in Indian Country.
 Substance Abuse and Mental Health Services Administration, Disaster Technical Assistance Center.

 This tip sheet for responders provides a description of the effects of historical trauma on American Indian/Alaska Natives, and tips for how responders can respond effectively to a disaster or other traumatic event in Indian Country.